What I Love About Being Stationed in Italy

 The Food

 I never thought I would ever have this much access to Italian food.
-While being stationed in Korea, we didn’t get to eat much of it as there were only a few places to grab an Italian-inspired meal.
+While stationed in Korea, we didn’t get to eat much of it as there were only a few places to grab an Italian-inspired meal.
 Now that we are stationed in Italy, we have access to all the food.
 Here in Italy, food could not be more different.
 Everyone always assumes it’s all Pasta.
 However, it goes beyond pasta!

 It’s the culture of food.
 I love the idea that you sit around and converse over a meal.
 It’s also knowing that every region has something different.
-Our region here in Veneto has several different specialties like Fagioli di Lamon, Asiago, Raddichio Rosso di Treviso, Sopressa Di Vincentina, Vialone Nano Veronese Rice, Moeche, White asparagus from Bassano.
+The region of Veneto has several different specialties like Fagioli di Lamon, Asiago, Raddichio Rosso di Treviso, Sopressa Di Vincentina, Vialone Nano Veronese Rice, Moeche, White asparagus from Bassano.
 It’s diverse and delicious.
 I always feel like I find something new about Italy.
 There always seems to be a story about the dish I am eating.
 How amazing is that?

 Cafes and Drinks

 Another perk of being stationed in Italy?
 Cafes.
-Look Korea has many trendy cafes but in Italy, it’s serious business.
+Look, Korea has many trendy cafes but in Italy, it’s serious business.
 You will find some of the most delicious drinks and pastries.
-The fact that I can go to a cafe in Piazza Dei Signora and grab a Cappucino or even a spritz and bask in the sun is something that has shown me that “YES, I can slow down and enjoy this beautiful moment.”
+The fact that I can go to a cafe in Piazza Dei Signora and grab a Cappucino or even a spritz and bask in the sun.
+This is something that has shown me that “YES, I can slow down and enjoy this beautiful moment.”
 So being stationed here in Italy has afforded me this point of view and I love it so much.

 On the subject of drinks, I came here not realizing just how good an Aperol Spritz can be.
 You just order one here like it’s nothing, you don’t have to have a special occasion.
 It’s normal and it’s such a cool faucet of this beautiful place.
 I learned while touring Venice that the Aperol has several different variations and there is a unique history behind it.
 The Germans didn’t quite like the wine here as it was too “Strong”, in came the spritz.
 Then there is Cynar, an herbal concoction made out of Artichoke hearts.
 Insane, huh?